 The 2014 referendum is admittedly a precedent, but it is a bad precedent, and it should no longer be regarded as a template for testing Scottish opinion on the issue of independence.

 Scottish independence would be an irrevocable constitutional decision.
 The whole of the UK would be affected by Scottish independence, and some effects of independence would be adverse.
-That is not an argument for the UK Government ruling out Scottish independence, but it is an argument for only recognizing that independence if the will of the Scottish electorate appears to be settled and likely to endure, and if the interests of the rest of the UK are respected.
-As long as the UK remains a single State the UK Government is entitled and perhaps obliged politically and ethically to have regard to the interests of all UK citizens and to have regard to those interests in its dealings with the Scottish Government on the issue of Scotland's potential. independence.
+That is not an argument for the UK Government ruling out Scottish independence, but it is an argument for only recognising that independence if the will of the Scottish electorate appears to be settled and likely to endure, and if the interests of the rest of the UK are respected.
+As long as the UK remains a single State the UK Government is entitled and perhaps obliged politically and ethically to have regard to the interests of all UK citizens and to have regard to those interests in its dealings with the Scottish Government on the issue of Scotland’s potential independence.

 The costs and disadvantages to Scotland of independence have been much discussed.
 Those to the rest of the UK less so.
 Scottish independence would erode the image and influence around the world of the “New UK” (NUK) which would emerge.
 It would create a customs border between the two countries which would be disruptive and economically damaging for residents and businesses from south as well as north of the border – exports to Scotland from the other UK nations have been estimated at 3.5% of the GDP of the rest of the UK.

-Scottish independence would pose challenges both for Scotland's own defense policy and that of the NUK.
-Scotland's territory and airspace (including its territorial sea) comprise nearly 40% of that of the UK, and its exclusive economic zone comprises more than 60% of that of the UK.
-Aerial and maritime surveillance and defense of this area would become the responsibility of a new State with only 8% of the population and GDP of the current UK.
+Scottish independence would pose challenges both for Scotland’s own defence policy and that of the NUK.
+Scotland’s territory and airspace (including its territorial sea) comprise nearly 40% of that of the UK, and its exclusive economic zone comprises more than 60% of that of the UK.
+Aerial and maritime surveillance and defence of this area would become the responsibility of a new State with only 8% of the population and GDP of the current UK.
 If current SNP policy were followed it seems likely that the NUK nuclear deterrent would have to leave Scotland, despite the fact that most Scots currently support the UK nuclear deterrent.
 The process would take years and would be costly, and the future of the NUK deterrent could be put in doubt.
-This could pose a threat to the credibility of NATO's policy of nuclear deterrence, which will lean heavily on the nuclear weapons capabilities of the UK and France in periods when an American President is in office who is a less determined supporter of European defense than is the Present President.
+This could pose a threat to the credibility of NATO’s policy of nuclear deterrence, which will lean heavily on the nuclear weapons capabilities of the UK and France in periods when an American President is in office who is a less determined supporter of European defence than is the present President.

 The UK Government and Parliament should think again about how the independence issue should be handled.
 They should start thinking about how to ensure – as far as it is possible to do so – that any future decision on Scottish independence would represent the settled and enduring will of the Scottish people, rather than a snapshot of public opinion on the day of the vote.

-They should also consider how the interests of the rest of the UK could be addressed and secured in the negotiations which would lead to independence, and whether any of those interests might be of such importance that their satisfactory protection would be essential if the UK were to recognize Scottish independence.
+They should also consider how the interests of the rest of the UK could be addressed and secured in the negotiations which would lead to independence, and whether any of those interests might be of such importance that their satisfactory protection would be essential if the UK were to recognise Scottish independence.

-The UK Government and Parliament might conclude that a condition for recognizing the independence of Scotland should be a majority vote in two referendums, both of which would require the approval of the UK Government.
-The idea of having two votes was advanced by former Prime Minister Sir John Major in a wide-ranging lecture entitled “The State we're in” delivered at the Middle Temple in November 2020.
+The UK Government and Parliament might conclude that a condition for recognising the independence of Scotland should be a majority vote in two referendums, both of which would require the approval of the UK Government.
+The idea of having two votes was advanced by former Prime Minister Sir John Major in a wide-ranging lecture entitled “The State we’re in” delivered at the Middle Temple in November 2020.
 For an analysis of the advantages of double referendums by Professor Richard Rose see here.

 The present writer would advocate that the two-vote scenario play out as follows.
-If the Scottish electorate voted “yes” in the first referendum, negotiations on issues such as trade and border arrangements, a defense pact, Faslane Naval Base (home of the UK's nuclear deterrent), division of the national debt and military and other assets, and currency arrangements, would begin (for the views of the present writer on how some of these issues might be resolved see here).
+If the Scottish electorate voted “yes” in the first referendum, negotiations on issues such as trade and border arrangements, a defence pact, Faslane Naval Base (home of the UK’s nuclear deterrent), division of the national debt and military and other assets, and currency arrangements, would begin (for the views of the present writer on how some of these issues might be resolved see here).
 Those negotiations might be lengthy.
 In due course there would be a transition to financial autonomy, in which UK central government financial support would be gradually withdrawn, and Scotland would fully fund its own expenditure.

 A second referendum would take place after agreement on all outstanding matters had been reached, and after a period of Scottish financial autonomy.
 At that stage the shape and feel of independence would have become clearer to the Scottish electorate.
-If there were a majority for independence in the second referendum, an Act of the UK Parliament would recognize the establishment of an independent Scotland, and the legal succession of the NUK to the UK.
+If there were a majority for independence in the second referendum, an Act of the UK Parliament would recognise the establishment of an independent Scotland, and the legal succession of the NUK to the UK.

-It would be understood from the outset that the UK would only recognize Scottish independence if the legitimate interests of the rest of the UK were adequately protected by the independence settlement agreed between the parties.
+It would be understood from the outset that the UK would only recognise Scottish independence if the legitimate interests of the rest of the UK were adequately protected by the independence settlement agreed between the parties.

 The more that UK politicians respond to SNP calls for Indyref2 with the mantra that now is not the time, the more they confirm the expectation that there will indeed be an Indyref2, and that a one-off bare majority vote for “yes” in that poll will guarantee independence.
-It is time to move the goalposts, to ensure a more reliable mechanism for any further testing of Scottish opinion on independence, and to flag up the inescapable fact that the UK Government will only recognize an independent Scotland if the interests of the rest of the UK are respected.
+It is time to move the goalposts, to ensure a more reliable mechanism for any further testing of Scottish opinion on independence, and to flag up the inescapable fact that the UK Government will only recognise an independent Scotland if the interests of the rest of the UK are respected.